valeriangalliat/blog/2020/06/my-settings-for-gopro-hero-2018-and-hero5-black.md

 ### Field of view (FOV)

-I like shooting in Wide.
-I like the, well, wideness of the Wide setting.
+I like shooting in wide.
+I like the, well, wideness of the wide setting.
 I find SuperView a bit *too* wide, too much distortion to my taste.

 If I'm shooting a farther subject, I might put it in Linear mode so that